carbon-language/carbon-lang/docs/project/goals.md

 Carbon code to the new version.
 The goal is to enable more rapid evolution of the language without the churn tax and version skew becoming unsustainable.

-**Developer tooling.** We need programmers to be productive reading and writing Carbon code.
+**Developer tooling.** We need engineers to be productive reading and writing Carbon code.
 We expect to provide a broad suite of development oriented tools ranging from refactoring tools to [LSP](https://langserver.org/) implementations and editor integrations.